nizamra/pharmaKhoubezeh/README.md

 Khobiza Pharmacy
-Is a website that helps connect buyers with pharmacies near their locations that helps them to get medicine without searching for a nearby pharmacy and going there themselves saving a lot of time and helping people who can’t go there themselves.
+Is a website that helps connect buyers with pharmacies near their locations that helps them to get medicine without searching for a nearby pharmacy and going there themselves saving a lot of time and helping people who canâ€™t go there themselves.
 Group Members:
 1- Salman Khatib
 2- Mohannad Salman